Terms of Business

 19. Quality of service

-19.1 If, at any time, you believe our service to you could be improved, or if you are dissatisfied with any aspect of our service, you should raise the matter with the Staff Member responsible for providing our Services to you or, if you would prefer, you should contact our Chairman at Aylesbury House, 17-18 Aylesbury Street, London EC1R 0DB.
+19.1 If, at any time, you believe our service to you could be improved, or if you are dissatisfied with any aspect of our service, you should raise the matter with the Staff Member responsible for providing our Services to you or, if you would prefer, you should contact our Chairman at 27 Greville Street, London EC1N 8TN.
 We will address your concerns as promptly and carefully as possible and do all that we can to explain the position to you.

 20. Jurisdiction and governing law